lloydmeta/schwatcher/README.md

 Additional library-specific caveats and notes are:

-1. Callbacks are registered for specific paths and for directory paths can be registered as recursive so that a single callback is fired when an event occurs inside the directory tree.
+1. Callbacks are registered for specific paths, and for directory paths, can be registered as recursive so that a single callback is fired when an event occurs inside the directory tree.
 2. Callbacks are not checked for uniqueness when registered to a specific path.
 3. A specific path can have multiple callbacks registered to a file [event types](http://docs.oracle.com/javase/7/docs/api/java/nio/file/StandardWatchEventKinds.html),